 Final Note

-If you are considering taking a ceramic course I would highly recommend it.
+If you are considering taking a ceramic course, I would highly recommend it.
 It is not only enjoyable and rewarding, but creating ceramic pieces that you’ll soon get to take home or gift to friends and family is truly a joyful experience.
 (Pro tip – sign up for classes as soon as registration becomes available.
-Many studios can only house a few students per class and spots fill up very quickly – often times within a single day of them becoming available!)
+Many studios can only house a few students per class, and spots fill up very quickly – often within a single day of them becoming available.)

-Ceramics can be a bit intimidating especially if you have never worked with clay before, and knowing which class to take can be a confusing and time consuming obstacle to work through.
-Check out this post to help you consider which ceramics class you should take.
+Ceramics can be a bit intimidating, especially if you have never worked with clay before, and knowing which class to take can be a confusing and time-consuming obstacle to work through.
+Check out this article to help you consider which ceramics class to take.

 Taking this leap of faith, to do something I was so afraid would be impossible, has been invigorating and deeply emotional to say the least.
-Not only have I given myself a new mode of creative expression, but I overcame both personal and technical obstacles alike.
-While I spend the fall focusing on my literary studies, I’ll continue attending open studio on the weekend, and get back into the studio for my next course soon.
+Not only have I given myself a new mode of creative expression, but I have also overcome both personal and technical obstacles alike.
+While I spend the fall focusing on my literary studies, I’ll continue attending open studio on the weekend and get back into the studio for my next course soon.

-If I can learn to use the wheel, you surely can as well!
-Through art you’ll find yourself calm, less crowded by thoughts, and put into a place of gentile musing while working.
-This all we can ask for out of life, and I’ve found ceramics to truly be one of the most meditative forms of art.
+If I can learn to use the wheel, you surely can as well.
+Through art, you’ll find yourself calm, less crowded by thoughts, and put into a place of gentle meditation while working.
+This is all we can ask for out of life, and I’ve found ceramics to truly be one of the most meditative forms of art.

-Until my next course I’ll be sharing monthly journals on my Open Studio progress here.
+Until my next course, I’ll be sharing resources and my ceramics progress here.